aibasel/downward/BUILD.md

 [[intro sentence above]]

-Currently, CPLEX and !SoPlex are supported.
+Currently, CPLEX (commercial, [free academic license](http://ibm.com/academic)) and SoPlex (Apache License) are supported.
 You can install one or both solvers without causing conflicts.

 ## Installing CPLEX

-Obtain CPLEX (e.g. via the [free academic license](http://ibm.com/academic)) and follow the guided installation.
+Obtain CPLEX and follow the guided installation.
 See [troubleshooting](#troubleshooting) if you have problems accessing the installer.
 On Windows, install CPLEX into a directory without spaces.

 After the installation, set the environment variable `cplex_DIR` to the subdirectory `/cplex` of the installation.